blandblom/js-libraries/src/component/README.md

 #### TODO:
 * Figure out scoping.
 Should I use '_createChildComponent'.
 That would make it easy but would lead to easy mistakes by developers.
 I want something more explicit so that we can scape the messenger to a group of components...
 * Figure out initialization...
+* Use Object.seal() on the model after it is instantiated.

 #### Usage: